SPS Convocation 2024

 If accommodation is required, please indicate this when ordering tickets for either ceremony.

-I am completing my program this year, but do not have access to order tickets.
+I am completing my program this year, but I do not have access to order tickets.
 What should I do?

 Should I order regalia for the virtual convocation?